 Note that in Firefox 52 we removed the checkbox to toggle the "Select element" button.
 The "Select element" button is now always shown.

-This enables you to choose one of three different themes.
+This enables you to choose one of two themes.

 There's a light theme, which is the default: